 Impact Statement

 We offer several levels of person-centered treatment designed to meet the severity and unique needs of every patient we serve.
-In each program, our interdisciplinary staff of highly-qualified clinicians delivers treatment based on
+In each program, our interdisciplinary staff of highly-qualified clinicians delivers treatment based on evidence-based practices in a supportive atmosphere where patients can achieve a drug/alcohol-free lifestyle.

 Our programs include cognitive behavioral therapy, 12-step facilitation, trauma-informed treatment, and Medication Assisted Treatment, as needed.